forestgrape/coronavirus/index.md

 # Covid-19

 ### public description
 __Remark__: The description given below agrees with the expected pathogenesis of mild cases.
-However to put it on a solid basis more cases would need to be considered since it is only based on a couple of first-hand descriptions of mild cases, including a posteriori diagnosis of myself:
+However, to put it on a solid basis more cases would need to be considered since it is only based on a couple of first-hand descriptions of mild cases, including a posteriori diagnosis of myself:
-> Even though I wasn't asymptomatic, diagnosis was not obvious at first.
-Partly due to lack of respiratory symptoms - not a single cough if I recall correctly - and the supposed low prior probability according to official prelevance and partly because I didn't want to have it and so was satisfied with not experiencing known and obvious symptoms.
+> Even though I wasn't asymptomatic, the diagnosis was not obvious at first.
+Partly due to lack of respiratory symptoms - not a single cough if I recall correctly - and the supposed low prior probability according to official prevalence and partly because I didn't want to have it and so was satisfied with not experiencing known and obvious symptoms.
 It first felt like a minor food poisoning but no vomiting or the like.
 Just felt strange for one to two days.
 A temperature increase was there too - up to 35.5 - 36.5 from my normal range at rest 34.5 - 35.
 But since I didn't record the temperature systematically before, the temperature measurements around 36 degrees were more calming instead of ringing the bells.
 Symptoms faded.
-Later, there was a strange sticky feeling in the chest starting a day after an intense sport session - at this point I started seriously considering Covid.
-Counting everything up it likely was Covid-19 and the sport session likely gave the viruses opportunity to spread within the lungs.
-Noteworthy too: before the first symptoms, I had a long day and a rather stressful sleep afterwards, so the immune system likely not had enough time and resources to control the viruses.
+Later, there was a strange sticky feeling in the chest starting a day after an intense sport session - at this point, I started seriously considering Covid.
+Counting everything up it likely was Covid-19 and the sports session likely gave the viruses the opportunity to spread within the lungs.
+Noteworthy too: before the first symptoms, I had a long day and a rather stressful sleep afterward, so the immune system likely not had enough time and resources to control the viruses.

 Covid-19 is different from a common respiratory disease.
-It doesn't start with a soar throat nor with a runny nose, it starts from within, from the lungs.
+It doesn't start with a sore throat nor with a runny nose, it starts from within, from the lungs.
 Early symptoms can be some chill (because the body is increasing the temperature to fight the viruses) or some strange feeling, similar to a weak poisoning when having eaten something rotten or drunken too much.
 Feeling tired, energy-less and having an increased recovery time after sports are indications too.
 However these symptoms are not specific to Covid-19, they can have other causes: Cold air, having eaten something rotten or not having had enough sleep.
-These early symptoms can be easily overlooked, so the first thing to notice may very well be a soar throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses.
+These early symptoms can be easily overlooked, so the first thing to notice may very well be a sore throat or loss of smell/taste - these symptoms come when high numbers of viruses are breathed up and reach the mouth and the nose, at this time, one is already shedding many viruses.
 Coughing is typical too, the body wants to get rid of the viruses in the respiratory tract.
 Later symptoms can be a strange feeling in the chest like something sticky being inside (dry mucus loaded with viruses) or even shortness of breath (the lungs are inflamed).
-Diarrhoea can both start early and later on and can outlast the respiratory infection by days or even weeks.
+Diarrhea can both start early and later on and can outlast the respiratory infection by days or even weeks.
 If most of the symptoms are observed in the described order it is/was likely Covid-19.

 ### symptoms
 [in work]